vijaybioinfo/CD8_Asthma_2025/README.md

 • To do the doublet detection use our in-house pipeline using Scrublet.
 • To generate the clustering of single-cell data just pull our in-house pipeline using Seurat.
 • To do the aggregation of VDJ libraries pull our in-house pipeline.
-> Relevant scripts all located in: ./downstream_analysis

 ### Spatial Transcriptomics
 • To generate the clustering of Spatial Transcriptomics data just pull our in-house pipeline using Seurat.
-> Relevant scripts all located in: ./downstream_analysis
+> Relevant scripts for both Spatial Transcriptomics and scRNA-seq data are all located in: ./downstream_analysis